kgryte/pranav-qs-blog/README.md

 }
 ```

 where `M` is the number of vector elements.
 This implicitly assumes that a provided data pointer points to the beginning of linear memory for a vector.
-In languages supporting pointers, such as C and Fortran, in order to operate on a different region of linear memory, one typically adjusts a pointer using pointer arithmetic prior to function invocation, which is relatively cheap and straightforward, at least for the one-dimensional case.
+In languages supporting pointers, such as C, in order to operate on a different region of linear memory, one typically adjusts a pointer using pointer arithmetic prior to function invocation, which is relatively cheap and straightforward, at least for the one-dimensional case.

 For example, returning to `c_daxpy` as defined above, we can use pointer arithmetic to limit element access to five elements within linear memory beginning at the eleventh and sixteenth elements (note: zero-based indexing) of an input and output array, respectively, as shown in the following code snippet.